Hassannewcode/DeenBridge-AI-v2/checkpoint.md

-# Checkpoint: Live Conversation & Settings Overhaul
+# Checkpoint: Live Conversation & PWA Stability

-This checkpoint marks a significant enhancement to the DeenBridge application, focusing on a complete overhaul of the live conversation feature and the introduction of key user settings.
+This checkpoint marks significant enhancements to the DeenBridge application, focusing on a complete overhaul of the live conversation feature and major stability improvements for PWA functionality.

 ## Major Features & Updates